 For the Employee

 * These sums are applicable as at 1 January 2013

 If you do not qualify to come to the Netherlands as a highly skilled migrant, you and your employer can choose to follow the procedure ‘working as an employee’ (arbeidsmigrant).
 In this case, the employer must apply for a work permit at the UWV Werkbedrijf (formerly the Centre for Work and Income - CWI).
 The employer will only get the work permit when nobody in the Netherlands and the European Union (excluding Romania and Bulgaria) is available to fill the position.
-Only after this permit is issued you can start the residence permit procedure.
+You can start the residence permit procedure only after this permit is issued.

 There are situations when your employer does not have to apply for a work permit.
 Your employer does not have to apply for the work permit when you:

 In other situations or for more information, you can contact the UWV Werkbedrijf.
 If your future employer applies for an authorisation for temporary stay on behalf of employees at least 10 times a year, he or she may be eligible for the accelerated procedure which only takes a few weeks.

 What other conditions do you have to meet?

 Apart from the work permit requirement, you must also meet the following conditions:

 Additional Conditions for Apprentices

 Additional Conditions for Trainees